cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 ![Light and Dark Compositions]

 # Showing Duality Between the Past and the Future
-From the moment we had accepted the challenge of creating this show, we knew we wanted to offer at least 3 scales of pieces.
-But more important, we also knew we wanted the medium and large pieces to mirror each other.
+From the moment we had accepted the challenge of creating this show, we knew we wanted to offer at least three scales of pieces.
+But more importantly, we also knew we wanted the medium and large pieces to mirror each other.
 A lot of care and craftsmanship went into making sure we could portay both worlds with the exact same content.

 ***